Blast from the Past: Artillery in the War of Independence

 -“La Bellone” French 4-pounder bronze battalion cannon, cast by D.E.
 Dupont at Rochefort, circa 1773, on loan from the National Park Service, Home of Franklin D. Roosevelt National Historical Site

-Visitors can take in the size and scope of American, French and British artillery featured in the special exhibition and then explore the museum for a range of hands-on experiences.
+Visitors can take in the size and scope of artillery in the special exhibition through a variety of hands-on experiences:

--Just beyond the large 24-pounder French siege gun in the gallery, see the “Siege of Yorktown” experiential film to experience the decisive 1781 Revolutionary War battle with wind, smoke and the thunder of cannon fire.
+In addition, visitors can see a reproduction of a 24-pounder French siege gun in the permanent exhibition galleries that leads to the “Siege of Yorktown” experiential film, offering visitors a chance to experience the decisive 1781 Revolutionary War battle with wind, smoke and the thunder of cannon fire.
+The film is shown throughout the day.

 “Blast From the Past” Programs

-A series of programs, demonstrations and musical performances highlighting the role artillery played during the Siege of Yorktown and the American Revolution accompany the special exhibition from June through December.
+A series of programs, demonstrations and musical performances highlighting the role artillery played during the Siege of Yorktown and the American Revolution accompanied the special exhibition from June through December 2018.

 The special exhibition opened June 9 and 10 with an “Artillery Through the Ages” weekend, which examined the evolution of artillery and its important role during military engagements.

-On October 20 and 21, in conjunction with the annual Yorktown Victory Celebration event, visitors can enjoy “A Weekend of Revolutionary Noise” with re-enactor encampments.
-On October 21, the weekend event will conclude with an evening performance of Tchaikovsky’s “1812 Overture,” as well as other compositions, by the College of William and Mary Symphony Orchestra.
+On October 20 and 21, in conjunction with the annual Yorktown Victory Celebration event, visitors enjoyed “A Weekend of Revolutionary Noise” with re-enactor encampments.
+On October 21, the weekend event concluded with an evening performance of Tchaikovsky’s “1812 Overture,” as well as other compositions, by the College of William and Mary Symphony Orchestra.

-On November 8, visitors can enjoy an evening public lecture, “From Aprons to Armaments: Women’s Role in Artillery.”
-At 7 p.m., Ali Kolleda, archivist with the U.S. Army Women’s Museum at Fort Lee, will look at the history of women in artillery.
-Admission to the evening public lecture is free.
-Advance reservations are recommended at (757) 253-4572 or email@example.com.
+On November 8, visitors took in an evening public lecture, “From Aprons to Armaments: Women’s Role in Artillery.”
+At 7 p.m., Ali Kolleda, archivist with the U.S. Army Women’s Museum at Fort Lee, examined the history of women in artillery.

 About the American Revolution Museum at Yorktown